 If you are interested in giving back to the patients of Boston Medical Center, we offer you the opportunity to make an in-kind donation.
-The below programs are accepting new clothing, goods and cards for patients and staff here throughout the year.
-All clothing purchased must be new with the tags still attached.

 Child Life Program

 The Child Life Program at Boston Medical Center helps children and families manage the stresses associated with hospitalization and illness.
 Whether a child is going to a doctor’s appointment, having surgery, staying overnight in the hospital, or being treated in the Emergency Department, a child life specialist is available to help alleviate the stressors associated with a child’s healthcare experience.
 Visit the Child Life Program's Wish List for a complete list of their needs.